 - Teachers are at liberty to decide the number of chaperones that will be needed on each trip.
-Parents should not presume they may just show up to go on a field trip. - Chaperones are needed to provide a valuable service by supervising a group of students under the direction of the teacher. - Younger siblings may not attend field trips. - Parents are expected to adhere to school dress code policies on school trips. - Different chaperones will be designated for different field trips so that every parent who wishes can have that privilege. - Parents may not make purchases for their child or others.
+Parents should not presume they may just show up to go on a field trip. - Chaperones are needed to provide a valuable service by supervising a group of students under the direction of the teacher. - Younger siblings may not attend field trips. - Parents are expected to adhere to school dress code policies on school trips. (see section E.5.11) - Different chaperones will be designated for different field trips so that every parent who wishes can have that privilege. - Parents may not make purchases for their child or others unless it is a prearranged purchase associated with the field trip.